NAEC is a journey with concrete deliverables:

 NAEC Projects: Learn more about the deliverables of the 29 projects undertaken as part of NAEC.

-NAEC HISTORICAL EXHIBIT
+NAEC - AN HISTORICAL PERSPECTIVE

 The OECD and the Making of the Economic Growth Paradigm

 A collection of historic photographs, archive documents and records highlighting the evolution of the OECD thinking on issues related to growth, the environment, inclusiveness and future challenges.

 The Seminar Series offers a programme of discussion on key issues and new OECD work and provides a space for fresh thinking.

 26/07/18 - Erik Brynjolfsson "The Second Machine Age - Work, Progress and Prosperity in a Time of Brilliant Technologies" [Watch the Webcast]

 5/07/18 - Olivier Blanchard "Rethinking Macroeconomic Policy" [Watch the Webcast]

 3/07/18 - David Weil "The Fissured Workplace" [Watch the Webcast]